PrefectHQ/prefect/docs/core/idioms/script-based.md

 ::: warning Flow Structure
-If you change any of the structure of your flow such as task names, rearrange task order, etc. then you will need to reregister that flow.
+If you change any of the structure of your flow such as task names, rearrange task order, etc. then you will need to re-register that flow.
 :::

 ::: tip GitLab users